baumrock/RockFrontend/docs/template-engines/readme.md

 # Template Engines

-RockFrontend makes it super easy to use Template Engines like `LATTE` or `Twig`.
+RockFrontend makes it super easy to use Template Engines like `Latte` or `Twig`.
 As always RockFrontend does not force you to use one but it helps you if you want to.

 ## Latte